andyschwarzl/gpuNUFFT/README.md

 -------------------------------------------------------------------------------
 Run:
 -------------------------------------------------------------------------------
-The compiled CUDA-mexfiles will appear in the bin directory, which has to be included in the matlab search path in order to run the provided demo example.
+The compiled CUDA-mexfiles will appear in the bin directory and are also copied automatically into the gpuNUFFT/@gpuNUFFT/private directory .
+Include the gpuNUFFT directory into the matlab search path, in order to run the provided demo example.